Monday, 15 December 2025

 PRIORITISE YOURSELF AND FIND PEACE

 Although some believe being alone automatically equals loneliness, I've found the opposite to be true for me.
-In my teenage years and extending into my early thirties, I often felt lonely, overlooked, excluded, and uneasy, even though I was surrounded by many 'friends' and people.
-In reality, it was a lot of noise, chaos, let downs, deliberate conflict, obligations born out of misplaced loyalties and holes in my pockets!
-All of which resulted in daily battles with anxiety.
+Throughout my teens and into my early thirties, I often felt lonely, overlooked, excluded and uneasy, despite being surrounded by 'friends' and people.
+In reality, it was noise, chaos, repeated let-downs, deliberate conflict, obligations born from misplaced loyalties, and holes in my pockets.
+Not exactly a recipe for peace.

-It's incredibly empowering to walk away from those whose behavior is narcissistic and harmful!
-Also, by choosing to decline work I feel would drain me both mentally and emotionally, regardless of the pay, I’ve nurtured a much calmer nervous system.
-Now that I'm in my 40s, I feel more content, healthier and in better alignment with myself.
-Furthermore, choosing to stay abstinent and single, while focusing on self-love, personal development, and my career goals, allowed me to strengthen my bond with myself and reevaluate my boundaries with others.
+Walking away from people whose behaviour is narcissistic and harmful has been incredibly empowering.
+Likewise, by choosing to decline work that I know would drain me mentally and emotionally, regardless of the pay, I've nurtured a much calmer nervous system.
+Now that I'm in my 40s, I feel more content, healthier, and far more aligned with myself.
+And choosing to remain single and abstinent, while focusing on self-love, personal development and my career goals, has also allowed me to strengthen my relationship with myself and reassess the boundaries I set with others.

 Photo of Charley Jai taken March 2025

-Regularly assessing your behaviour and making the necessary changes can greatly enhance how you feel each day and subsequently how you interact with others.
-We can only thrive as much as the life and lifestyle we cultivate.
+Regularly assessing your behaviour and making the necessary changes can greatly enhance how you feel each day and, in turn, how you interact with others.
+We can only thrive to the extent that the life and lifestyle we cultivate allow us to.

 Written by Charley - @charleyjaiuk